modlix-india/interviewquestions/README.md

 _\*\*\*\* Good to have for people with 0-4 years of experience but required for others_

 Choose one or many of the following problem statements and send a github repository link for solution and your resume or cv to careers(_at_)fincity(_dot_)com.
+If you have x number of years experience we suggest you solve the problems that sum upto the x+1 points.
+Example: If you have 8 years of experience you should solve 1, 3 (totals 9) or 1, 4 and 5 (totals 9).
+If you have 0 years of experience you can choose any one problem.

 While we appreciate a submission from you, we will not be so pleased to learn if you waste your and our time with plagiarism.

 All the best.

+P.S.: If you make any assumptions, please let us know the reasoning behind.

 Thank you,